Fiserv/enrichment-as-a-service/docs/getting-started.md

 # Know Our Standard API Structure

-This section describes a standard structure of request and response message of Integrated Transaction Enrichment RESTful APIs.
+This section describes the standard structure of request and response messages of Integrated Transaction Enrichment RESTful APIs.

 ## Request Message